peteroupc/numbers-java/api/com.upokecenter.numbers.ERational.md

 * `static ERational Create​(int numeratorSmall,
       int denominatorSmall)`<br>
  Creates a rational number with the given numerator and denominator.
+* `static ERational Create​(long numeratorLong,
+      long denominatorLong)`<br>
+ Creates a rational number with the given numerator and denominator.
 * `static ERational Create​(EInteger numerator,
       EInteger denominator)`<br>
  Creates a rational number with the given numerator and denominator.